chmp/serde_arrow/Readme.md

 interpret Rust objects.
 Therefore, adding support for `serde_arrow` to custom types is as easy as using Serde's derive macros.

-In the Rust ecosystem there are two competing implemenetations of the arrow in-memory format: [`arrow`][arrow] and [`arrow2`][arrow2]. `serde_arrow` supports both for schema tracing and serialization from Rust structs to arrays.
-Deserialization from arrays to Rust structs is currently only implemented for `arrow2`.
+In the Rust ecosystem there are two competing implementations of the arrow in-memory format. `serde_arrow` supports both [`arrow`][arrow] and [`arrow2`][arrow2] for schema tracing, serialization from Rust structs to arrays, and deserialization from arrays to Rust structs.

 [arrow]: https://docs.rs/arrow/latest/arrow/
 [arrow2]: https://docs.rs/arrow2/latest/arrow2/